...

 Plant Based Foods

 By incorporating more nutrient-dense foods, like fresh fruit, vegetables, healthy fats, and whole grains, like brown rice and quinoa, your body has access to more phytonutrients and bioactive compounds.
-These compounds are responsible for fighting chronic inflammation and disease says Jennifer Weinburg.

 Plant-based foods which are widely known to reduce inflammation.
 Some anti-inflammatory plant foods include leafy greens, cruciferous vegetables, nuts, seeds, and bell peppers.
 These are some great options to add to your grocery list.